Master of Science-Adult and Higher Education

 - Small class sizes

-- Tracks: (1) Workforce Development/Human Resource Development/General Adult Education, (2) Higher Education (courses are available on-line through cross-enrollment program with Texas A&M University-Commerce); Instruction in specific discipline
+- Emphasis in Workforce Development/Human Resource Development/General Adult Education, or Higher Education (courses available on-line through cross-enrollment program with Texas A&M University-Commerce)

 - Students gain skills and competencies, in addition to theory

 - Incorporates project-based learning and other high-impact practices that build marketable competencies

 - Students produce a portfolio throughout the program, a valuable marketing tool for students!

 - Low-residency, hybrid/evening/selected Saturday delivery for all courses

 Time to Degree Completion: Can be completed in two years (based on a student taking 6 SCH per term) or slightly less if student is full-time